What we can learn from the Perkins Twins

 “My dad told us if you guys want to study here (UCB) one day, if you want to be successful, stay away from trouble and focus on your crafts, be on the safe side of life – focus on Jesus,” said Jesse.
 Don’t focus on the sin, focus on the redemption,” said Christian.

 Don’t put yourself in any position that would cause you to sin.

 How did they do it?
 They were focused

 Don’t be idle

-Truth be told, their mom is a walking Bible says, Jesse and Christian.
-She quotes them verses whenever possible.
-It stuck in their heads and penetrated their hearts.
-Tarny and Tess were hands-on parents, and most importantly, they prayed for them all the time.
+Truth be told, their mom is a walking Bible, told Jesse and Christian.
+Instead of “sermons,” she quotes them Bible verses.
+Tarny and Tess were hands-on parents who prayed for them all the time.

 Little things matter

 Christian was once asked, have you ever stolen anything?
-He realized that little things matter, even if it was a candy.
-“Don’t mess around, delight in safe pastures, getting in the habit of doing the right things, even if its little things, like no littering, cleaning your table, don’t cut people online, simple things, can shape you who you are.
-Little things matter,” says Christian.
+He realized that little things matter, even if it was only candy.
+“Don’t mess around, delight in safe pastures, getting in the habit of doing the right things, even if it’s little things.